SCHEFR/FORMENU/README.md

 # FORMENU
 A script/module to aid with the creation of [GameGuardian](https://gameguardian.net/)'s selection dialog (menus)
+## CHANGELOG v.0.1.1
+ - Added `warn` alerts
+ - Added links
+ - Refactored script
+ - Fixed headers
 # FEATURES
 See the [USAGE](https://github.com/SCHEFR/FORMENU/blob/main/README.md#usage) section below for examples of each feature
 - __Organised__: Your buttons' functions are all in one scope.
 - __Formation__: Call your menus whenever you need with method `form`, with an additional wrapper method `wrap` to loop the formation.
+Parameter `returns` will let you specify if you want the dialog to reform itself upon function completion.
 - __Alerts__: Make warning messages before a button's function is executed with `warn`
 - __Enhancements__:
   - Dialog type `doubleChoice`: designed to include two types of buttons inside a menu: one for items and one for functions.